 How to Sign-Up

-The GW-Lyft rideshare program is currently available only to students who live on the Mount Vernon campus during Spring 2022.
+The GW-Lyft rideshare program is available only to students who live on the Mount Vernon campus during the 2022-2023 academic year.

 Tips For Riding Smart with Lyft: